Ivanico/mac-commands/apache-php-configuration.md

 ### Editing your host file

-Make sure you have it as this
+Make sure to open `sudo vim /etc/hosts/` and edit it to have is as this:

 ```
 ##